raspberrypilearning/clone-wars/en/step_8.md

 --- /hint ---
 --- /hints ---

-If you look at the bat's costumes, you'll see that it already has 2:
+If you look at the bat's costumes, you'll see that it already has two different ones:

 ![screenshot](images/invaders-bat-costume.png)